Elshad8/Hotel-Booking-System/README.md

 ### Notes

 > `./server/cdn` and `./server/.env` paths are not ignored in the repository for demonstration purposes.
-In a production environment, these secrets be ignored.
+In a production environment, these secrets should be ignored.

 > The application is using a remote MongoDB database.
 If you want to use a local database, you can change the connection string in the `.env` file.
 (This will lose the demo data in the remote database.)